 The original instance of a long coated Russian Toy (our favourite!) was a dog named Chikki, born from two smooth coated dogs that both had slightly longer hair than was typical.
 Initially, the puppy was not to be registered as its coat was too long meet the breed standard.

 Chikki was registered and purchased by Evgeniya Fominichna Zharova, and Zharova is thus the long coated variety’s founding breeder as the first breeder to intentionally retain and breed a dog with a longer coat.
 Zharova developed the breed in Moscow, and so it came to be known as the Moscow Toy Terrier.
-More information on the history (in Russian) as well as the source of some of these photos, can be found here.

 In 1988, the Russian Kynological Federation published a new breed standard, combining the short coated Russian Toy Terrier and the long coated Moscow Toy Terrier under “Russian Toy Terrier.”
 However, towards the fall of the Berlin Wall, the popularity of imported exotic breeds nearly drove the Russian Toy into extinction.